 Based on the soil conditions encountered at the boring locations, the following parameters may be used in the design of new retaining walls for this site.
 The following parameters assume that only the on-site soils will be utilized for retaining wall backfill.
-The near-surface soils generally consist of silty sands, clayey sands, and sandy silts.
-However, the clay soils were found to possess medium expansive potential.
-These clayey materials are not considered suitable for use as retaining wall backfill.
-Based on the results of laboratory testing, the near-surface silty sands and clayey sands are expected to possess a friction angle of at least 30 degrees when compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+The near-surface soils generally consist of silty sands and clayey sands.
+Based on their classification, these materials are expected to possess a friction angle of at least 30 degrees when compacted to at least 90 percent of the ASTM D-1557 maximum dry density.